 12. Pack Your Own Snacks

 Toddlers will get hungry (especially while you are in line and can’t get to a snack stand) so pack some healthy snacks they know and love for emergencies.
 This strategy will save you money as well as prevent the Dole Whip driven sugar overload meltdown mid-day.

 13. Park Your Stroller Once Per Land

 Toddlers will want to walk a bit and not be confined to the stroller full time, so we found the perfect compromise that also makes logistics easy.
-Use the stroller to get your child quickly from land to land.
+Use the stroller for longer walks like from your hotel in the morning or for getting your child quickly from land to land.

 14. Go at the Right Time of Year

 The huge advantage of having a toddler is that you aren’t yet tied down by your child’s school schedule.
 Avoid school break periods when crowds are at their worst like summer, spring break, the winter holidays, or even long holiday weekends.
 Go during low season instead for a more relaxed experience.